 To create a new XBRL taxonomy, select the menu command File | New.
 This pops up the Create a New Document dialog (screenshot below).

-Create a new taxonomy document using the New Taxonomy Wizard as described above (using US-GAAP 2011 as the base taxonomy and importing the US-GAAP 2011 Core Schema), and save the taxonomy with any name to a suitable location.
-This file is the main taxonomy file, or concept definitions file.
+Create a new taxonomy document and save it with any name to a suitable location.
+This taxonomy file is the main taxonomy file, or concept definitions file.
 It is an XML Schema file and must have a .xsd file extension.
 We will refer to the file we are creating as Nanonull.xsd.
-This is the same name as that of the supplied example in C:\Documents and Settings\<username>\My Documents\Altova\XMLSpy2021\Examples\XBRLExamples\Nanonull.
-We have also simplified the names of the relationship files by leaving out the date-generated part of their names.
+This is the same name as that of the supplied example in C:\Documents and Settings\<username>\My Documents\Altova\XMLSpy2023\Examples\XBRLExamples\Nanonull.